xelinel32/js-website-generator/README.md

 # js-website-generator
-JavaScript website generator with using OOP and simple SOLID
+> JavaScript website generator with using OOP and sample SOLID principles